Foster Today

 K9 Foster Custodians provide love, training, and care to our program’s rescued pit bulls.
 We believe that our volunteer K9 Foster Custodians are our front line in saving lives.
 We work with our foster families on finding the right foster fit for each home.
 Then, we provide all necessary supplies.
 This includes funding all veterinary care and ensuring each dog has what he/she needs to thrive, while we carefully screen for the right adoptive home.

-Foster Families Save Shelter Dogs’ Lives
+Shelter Dogs' Lives

 There are an estimated 1 million pit bulls euthanized annually in America.